 Allow at least 8 to 12 months from the time you begin the admissions application process to the time you hope to begin your studies at Regent College.
 For example, if you plan to begin your studies in September, we recommend you start the application process at least one year prior.
 Submit your admissions application with all the application documents by January 1.
 We will continue to accept applications after this date, but any delay could affect your eligibility to be considered for financial aid, your study permit application, or your start date.

-For studies beginning in September (Fall term)
+For studies beginning in September (Fall term):

 - January 1: application deadline for international applicants

-For studies beginning in January (Winter term)
+For studies beginning in January (Winter term):

 - July 2: application deadline for all applicants

-2/ Schedule your TOEFL exam (if applicable)
+2/ Schedule your IELTS or TOEFL exam (if applicable)

 If English is not your birth/native language, you need to demonstrate English proficiency at a graduate level.
 This applies even if you are a citizen of or live in an English-speaking country and even if you have attended an English-speaking university or college.
 Proficiency is usually demonstrated through a TOEFL (Test of English as a Foreign Language) score.
 Our TOEFL requirement is strict because our standards for English comprehension and writing are rigorous.
 If English is your birth/native language, you do not need to submit a TOEFL score.